CSCfi/csc-user-guide/docs/apps/gromacs.md

 tend to be faster.
 If you switch the major version, check that the results are comparable.

-Note, a scaling test with a very large system (1M+ particles) may take a while to load balance optimally.
+A scaling test with a very large system (1M+ particles) may take a while to load balance optimally.
 It's better to increase the number of nodes in your production simulation, **IF** you see better performance than in the scaling test at the scaling limit, rather than run very long scaling tests in advance.

 ### Example parallel batch script for Puhti
 ```bash